-- Expenses are generally recognized when incurred. - Non-exchange revenue, including taxes, duties, fines, and penalties, are recognized when collected and adjusted for the change in net measurable and legally collectible amounts receivable (modified cash basis).
+- Expenses are generally recognized when incurred. - Non-exchange revenue, including taxes, duties, fines, and penalties, are recognized when collected and adjusted for the change in amounts receivable (modified cash basis).
 Related refunds and other offsets, including those that are measurable and legally payable, are netted against non-exchange revenue. - Exchange (earned) revenue is recognized when the government provides goods and services to the public for a price.
 Exchange revenue includes user charges such as admission to federal parks and premiums for certain federal insurance.